alohr/Morserino-32/Software/NOTES.md

 ### Install Library

 ```
-cd ~/Documents/Arduino/libraries
+cd ~/Documents/Arduino/libraries # Mac
+cd ~/Arduino/libraries           # Linux
 git clone https://github.com/HelTecAutomation/Heltec_ESP32.git --branch 1.0.9
 ```

-Attention: the Arduino IDE 2.x.x checks for updates when it starts.
-Do **not** hit the default "INSTALL ALL" button.
-This would overwrite the Heltec library.
+**NOTICE: the Arduino IDE 2.x.x checks for updates when it starts.
+Do not hit the default "INSTALL ALL" button.
+This would overwrite the Heltec library.**

 ## Install ArduinoJson